flying-sheep/rust-rst/README.rst

 Designed around the `Docutils Document Tree`_ and the `reStructuredText specification`_, this is supposed to become a library able to convert reStructuredText and Docutils XML to both each other and HTML5.

+Currently it can convert a subset of rST (e.g. this README) to HTML5.

 This project is dual-licensed under Apache 2.0 and MIT.

 .. _Docutils Document Tree: http://docutils.sourceforge.net/docs/ref/doctree.html